Finding Deviated Behaviors of the Compressed DNN Models for Image Classifications: Preliminary

-Please note that adversarial samples are different from triggering inputs.
-The adversarial attack approach targets a single model using a malicious input, which is crafted by applying human-imperceptible perturbation on a benign input~\cite{cw, fgsm, tensorfuzz, deepxplore,deepsearch}.
-In contrast, a triggering input is the one that can cause an inconsistent prediction between an original model and its compressed model.
+Adversarial samples are different from triggering inputs.
+The adversarial attack approach targets a \emph{single} model using a malicious input, which is crafted by applying human-imperceptible perturbation on a benign input~\cite{cw, fgsm, tensorfuzz, deepxplore,deepsearch}.
+In contrast, a triggering input is the one that can cause an inconsistent prediction between \emph{two} models, \ie, the original model and its compressed model.
 Note that adversarial samples of the original model are often not triggering inputs for compressed models.
 In our preliminary exploration, we have leveraged FGSM~\cite{fgsm} and CW~\cite{cw} to generate adversarial samples for three compressed models using MNIST.
 On average, only 18.6 out of 10,000 adversarial samples are triggering inputs.
+Recent studies pointed out that compressed models can be an effective approach to defend against adversarial samples~\cite{chen2021adversarial, 8854377}.